uxlfoundation/oneAPI-spec/oneDAL/meeting-notes-2021-04-14.rst

 -----

-Specification versioning is being discussed at the libraries workgroup (performance libraries, oneTBB, PSTL, oneCCL).
+Specification versioning is being discussed at the libraries workgroup (performance libraries, oneTBB, DPL, oneCCL).
 The current proposal is to have a common version for the whole oneAPI spec and align its number with the year.
 Along with it, every oneAPI component shall have its own independent spec version.
 All the component specifications will be aggregated in the oneAPI spec